-Normally, investors prefer stocks with a low price-to-earnings (P/E) ratio.
-The idea is that the lower the P/E, the higher will be the value of the stock.
-The simple logic that a stock’s current market price does not justify (is not equivalent to) its higher earnings and therefore has room to run is behind investors’ inclination toward low P/E stocks.
+Stocks with a low price-to-earnings (P/E) ratio are generally favored by investors.
+The perception is that the lower the P/E, the higher will be the value of the stock.
+This implies that a stock’s current market price does not justify its high earnings and therefore suggests room to run.

-But stocks with a rising P/E can be equally worth buying.
+But stocks with a rising P/E can also be worth buying.
 We’ll tell you why.

 Why Rising P/E a Valuable Tool?

 So, if the price is rising steadily, it means that investors are assured of the stock’s fundamental strength and expect some strong positives out of it.
-Suppose an investor wants to buy a stock with a P/E ratio of 30, it means that he is willing to shell out $30 for only $1 worth of earnings.
-This is because the investor expects earnings of the company to rise at a faster pace in the future on the back of strong fundamentals.
+The investor expects earnings of the company to rise at a faster pace in the future on the back of strong fundamentals.

 Also, studies have revealed that stocks have seen their P/E ratios jump over 100% from their breakout point in the cycle.
 So, if you can pick stocks early in their breakout cycle, you can end up seeing considerable gains.